White-Oak/qml-rust/README.md

 * [Architect](https://github.com/White-Oak/architect) - an app showing some git stats,
 using qml-rust to provide properties and lists to QML in [here](https://github.com/White-Oak/architect/blob/master/src/view/qt.rs).
-* [Kefia](https://github.com/White-Oak/kefia) - A simple package manager, that provides a QListModel to QML, [here](https://github.com/White-Oak/kefia/blob/master/src/view.rs).
+* [Kefia](https://github.com/White-Oak/kefia) - A simple package manager, that provides a QListModel to QML, registers a QObject with slots and communicates between QML and Rust, [here](https://github.com/White-Oak/kefia/blob/master/src/view.rs).

 # Status